 In Estonia, industrial designs are registered by formal registration system.
 The Estonian Patent Office does not examine the industrial design as to its novelty, individual character, industrial applicability or the right of a person to file the application.

-The number of applications for international registration of industrial designs filed under the Hague Agreement has also increased.
-In 2020, 36 applications were filed this way (21 in 2019).
-Unfortunately, however, the record for recent years, which was 88 applications in 2017, remained unattainable.
+The number of applications for international registration of industrial designs filed under the Hague Agreement has also remained the same.
+In 2021, 35 applications were filed this way (36 in 2020).

-By the end of 2020, there were 19 national applications and 27 international applications pending.
-On 31 December 2020 there were in total 388 industrial designs in the Estonian register of industrial designs, and 1,152 international registrations of industrial designs had been granted legal protection in Estonia.
+By the end of 2021, there were 10 national applications and 18 international applications pending.
+On 31 December 2021 there were in total 370 industrial designs in the Estonian register of industrial designs.